samba-in-kubernetes/samba-operator/docs/developers-notes.md

 The operator accepts a configuration value for samba debugging that will be passed on to the containers the operator creates.
-This parameter is `samba-debug-level` in configuration files and `SAMBA_OP_SAMBA_DEBUG_LEVEL` in the evnironment.
+This parameter is `samba-debug-level` in configuration files and `SAMBA_OP_SAMBA_DEBUG_LEVEL` in the environment.
 The value should be a numeral 0 through 10 specified as a *string*: